Scalable and robust regression models for continuous proportional data: Introduction

 Generalized linear models (GLMs) \citep{Nelder1972-hn} and their variants are fundamental tools for regression analysis.
 GLMs have multiple appealing theoretical and computational properties \citep{McCullagh1989-oa}.
 For continuous proportional data, one of two strategies is typically taken.
 Firstly, one may transform the data to fall on the real line and then apply a Gaussian linear model.
 However, such transformation-based approaches complicate the interpretation of the results in the original scale and have problems when some observations are concentrated near the boundary of the support.
 Alternatively, beta regression is widely applied \citep{Ferrari2004-ni, Cribari-Neto2010-aa}, assuming beta-distributed response variables supported on the open interval (0,1).
 We refer to \citet{Douma2019-xo} for a review of beta regression and applications in ecological contexts.

 However, beta regression has several limitations.
-First, beta distributions are not in the natural exponential family \citep{Morris1982-qz} and thus do not strictly belong to the GLM class.
+First, the beta distribution is neither in the natural exponential family \citep{Morris1982-qz}, nor part of the broader family of exponential dispersion models \citep{Jorgensen1987-bq}, and thus beta regression does not strictly belong to the GLM class.
 This implies that the mean and dispersion parameters are not orthogonal to each other \citep{Ferrari2004-ni}, and the well-established properties of GLMs may not hold.
+In particular, beta regression is known to be highly sensitive to outliers \citep{Bayes2012-rr}.
 Beta regression also faces computational difficulties when considering extensions to accommodate complex dependence structures.
 This limitation is particularly relevant in Bayesian frameworks, which support flexible hierarchical extensions \citep{Bolker2009-tg}.
 Finally, the presence of exact 0s or 1s prevents the direct application of beta regression models.
-This issue is often bypassed by manipulating the data to be within the open interval (0,1) \citep{Smithson2006-ia}, but the results are often highly sensitive to such preprocessing \citep{Kosmidis2024-lj}.
+This issue is often bypassed by manipulating the data to be within the open interval (0,1) \citep{Smithson2006-ia}, but the results are often highly sensitive to such preprocessing \citep{Kosmidis2025-sh}.